andrevasquez/feudal-japan/README.md

  - Next 700 years - Shogunate controlled Japan
  - 17th Century- Shoguns tired of foreigners
  - 1635 - 1853: Isolation
+ - Lots of war and bloodshed
 - **Europe**
  - http://www.medievalchronicles.com/medieval-people/medieval-royalty/medieval-king/
 - King is deemed most powerful
 - Church (Christianity) ruled over king (manipulation)
 - Japan had military rule (manipulation of emperor through shogunate) while Europe had religious rule (manipulation of king through the Church)
+- Church also ruled over the people because of Christianity
+- Religion ruled over medieval Europe

 ### How did the effectiveness of the societal control affect the ending of each feudal period?